SwinePigs or hogs are also known as “pigs” or “hogs.” Actually, a pig is a young swine, and a hog is a mature swine that weighs more than 120 pounds.

 When a hog is about 5 to 6 months old, it weighs about 250 to 280 pounds.
 At that time it is ready for market.

-The meat that comes from a hog is called pork.
-Examples of pork products are ham, bacon, pork chops, pork roast, spareribs, and sausage.
+The meat that comes from a hog is called pork.• Meat that comes from a hog Examples of pork products are ham, bacon, pork chops, pork roast, spareribs, and sausage.

 North Dakota farmers raise about 140,000 hogs.
 Some of the breeds raised in the state are Chester White, Duroc, and Hampshire.